24 July 2009

 Saturday 11 July 2009

 We were on the bus by 08:30am for day two of our tour of Southern Ireland.
-The first stop, very quickly because it was raining, was at Dingle Peninsula -
+The first stop, very quickly because it was raining, was at Dingle Peninsula - a very lovely spot where people like to surf.

 In between, we stopped to take pictures at Beehive Huts.